gwleuverink/runtime-css-scope/readme.md

 **The @import rule is not supported by design.** These scoped components need to stay small and we believe adding @import makes it too easy for these components to grow out of hand.
 Implementing it in the future is not impossible.

 ## Should I use this library?
-You are probably wondering if it's a good idea to parse and lex CSS after the DOM has loaded.
-The answer is simple, probably not.
+You are probably wondering if it's a good idea to parse and lex CSS after the DOM has loaded..
+Well, probably not.

 Using this library with not too largde CSS components sprinkled in your template will result in a minimal performance hit.
 You have to be mindfull though, scoping a 1 mb css string is not recommended.